maltfield/rtd-github-pages/docs/configuration.rst

 Refer to the 'Help' file included in newer versions of CTCI-WIN (version 3.6.0 or greater) for information regarding modifying Windows's "Adapter Binding Order" and/or defining a preferred CTCI-WIN default host network adapter.

-Note: Hercules's networking support requires privileged access to your host's networking devices.
+.. note:: Hercules's networking support requires privileged access to your host's networking devices.
 If Hercules is not started with Administrative (root) privileges then initialization of your networking devices will fail and your guest's networking will not work.

 NUMCPU